DennysSolisSV/TruckShop/README.md

 # TruckShop

-I'm bulding a solution for a Truck Shop, with this app they will have a better administration
+This is a  solution for a Truck Shop, they will be able to create:

+- Work orders
+- Follow the time on the mechanics
+- Parts inventory